matteematt/.vim/README.md

 are currently only used for the file picker, which while wonderful, you could manage without them.
 However, `rg` is instrumental to many of the plugins and many parts of this configuration are likely to not work without it.

+`exuberant ctags` is useful to generate `tags` file which vim supports out of the box to jump to definitions.
+It supports many languages, some such as scala are not supported but config to get it to work can be found online.

 ### Undo Tree

 I have bundled [undotree](https://github.com/mbbill/undotree) in this repo, as it is the one plugin I would not want to